mdxtoc/qtpi/docs/What_I_did_to_Qtpi_in_the_lockdown_1.md

 ---
-title: What I did to Qtpi in the Lockdown
+title: What I did to Qtpi in the Lockdown (parts 1 and 1a)
 ---